-The next stage is to undertake a layer geoprocessing process, which seeks to digitize the analog map by inputting all data properties, parameters, and criteria in the form of a file (.shp) that will become the layer.
+The next stage is to undertake a layer geoprocessing process, which seeks to digitize the analog map by inputting all data properties, parameters, and criteria in the form of a file (\.shp) that will become the layer.
 Following the formation of the layer, the buffer procedure, which attempts to construct polygons from the layer region, will be carried out.
 After this process is created, a union process will be used to combine the data from the main layer and the data from the region layer.
-In the union process section, we will remove layers using the intersecting process, this is because this process produces several layers that are outside the range of the actual layer.
+In the union process, this is because this process produces several layers that are outside the range of the actual layer.
 So it can be explained that the process of analyzing the slum region is shown in Fig. 1, while the process of analyzing the slum region is in Fig. 2.